PUA (the “Albertov Compuer Classroom”; 20 terminals) – Albertov 6, basement left, room S01

 H8 (8 terminals) – Hlavova 8, Chemistry Library, basement

 The classrooms are used primarily for instruction in the presence of teachers.
 Students usually cannot work there individually outside scheduled classes.
 By contrast, study halls are intended for individual work and are usually accessible all day.
+The study rooms have the same software equipment as the PUA and B5 classrooms.
 Most of the software used for teaching in classrooms is also installed in the study halls.
-When working in study halls/classrooms, it is imperative to observe Dean’s Measure No. 4/2016 (Czech only) on the principles for using information technology equipment in conjunction with each computer classroom’s (study hall) rules of operation, which are available on the classroom website in the Classroom Rules section.
+When working in study halls/classrooms, it is imperative to observe Dean’s Measure No. 4/2016 (Czech only) on the principles for using information technology equipment.

-The Username is the Faculty login (e.g., novak3).
-You cannot log in using your ID number of person or an alias, although the system will accept an e-mail address (firstname.lastname@example.org).
+Username is the faculty login (e.g. novak3).
+You cannot log in with a person number or alias, but the system accepts an email address (e.g. firstname.lastname@example.org).

 Every user has their own network drive (J:) with a capacity of 200 MB (400 MB for geographers).
 The drive is accessible only to its user from any computer (or terminal) in the classrooms and study halls.
 The drive is used to store the results of your work.
 Your drive storage quota can be increased temporarily in justified cases.